Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/okta.md

 {% navtabs %}
 {% navtab Konnect UI %}

-After configuring Okta, you can integrate it with the Dev Portal for dynamic client registration (DCR).
+After configuring Okta, you can integrate it with the Dev Portal for Dynamic Client Registration (DCR).
 This process involves two main steps: first, creating the DCR provider, and second, establishing the authentication strategy.
 DCR providers are designed to be reusable configurations.
-This means once you've configured the Okta DCR provider, it can be utilized across multiple authentication strategies without needing to be set up again.
+This means once you've configured the Okta DCR provider, it can be used across multiple authentication strategies without needing to be set up again.

-1. Log in to {{site.konnect_short_name}} and select the Dev Portal {% konnect_icon dev-portal %} from the menu.
+1. Log in to {{site.konnect_short_name}} and select Dev Portal {% konnect_icon dev-portal %} from the menu.

-2. Navigate to **Application Auth** for the authentication settings of your API Products.
+2. Navigate to **Application Auth** to see the authentication strategies for your API Products.

 3. Open the **DCR Providers** to see all existing DCR providers.